TheMajorMayhem/SmileDoJ/instructor-guides/publicdef.md

 ### 1. Objection Mastery & Legal Argumentation Module (1 Hour)

-**Objective**: Ensure that Public Defenders and Prosecutors understand how to recognize and properly respond to objections in a trial setting.
+**Objective**: Ensure that Attorneys and Prosecutors understand how to recognize and properly respond to objections in a trial setting.

 **Key Discussion Points**:
 - **Recognizing Valid Objections**: